Maxetow/Geotracer/README.md

 ## Tested Game Modes

-- The script has been tested primarily on Firefox.
+script has been tested 28.06.2024
+- Firefox
+- Edge

 ## Disclaimer
 We decline all responsability if code is not used for safe usage for educational purpose